jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 right now but I wouldn't trust it for [space exploration](https://groups.google.com/g/alt.folklore.science/c/gRF-EyF-1rM).

 Less generous readers are sure to ask: "are you happy now, what was the point of it all?"
-One of the cool things having this code in C lets us do is use [emscripten](https://emscripten.org/) to build it for the web!
+One of the cool things having this code in C lets us do is use [Emscripten](https://emscripten.org/) to build it for the web!
 Emscripten is based on the [Clang](https://clang.llvm.org/)/[LLVM](https://llvm.org/) stack, not [GCC](https://gcc.gnu.org/)/[libgccjit](https://gcc.gnu.org/wiki/JIT).
-Another GCC extension my code relies on, which I didn't bother to mention, are [Nested Functions](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html) to push on and pop from the data stack.
+Another GCC extension my code relies on, which I didn't bother to mention, is [Nested Functions](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html) to push onto and pop from the data stack.
 This led me to discover Clang's [Blocks](https://en.wikipedia.org/wiki/Blocks_(C_language_extension)).
-The wikipedia entry for them is more advanced than strictly necessary but still incredibly useful.
+The Wikipedia entry for them is more advanced than strictly necessary but still incredibly useful.
 The basic syntax is reasonably intuitive:
 ```c
     intptr_t (^pop)(void) = ^(void)
     {